My Love For Basketball!

 There was a period in my life when I got very serious about my faith because God orchestrated that I would end up in long-term drug and alcohol rehabilitation for two years, where I got the needed help.

-I got out of treatment in 1989, and shortly after that, I found Elmbrook Church in Brookfield, Wisconsin, which caught my eye through its open basketball program.
+I got out of treatment in 1989, and shortly after, I found Elmbrook Church in Brookfield, Wisconsin, which caught my eye because of its open basketball program.
 I had a genuine love for basketball.
 Basketball was the “carrot” that got me back in church again!
 Elmbrook took me in and helped me grow as a Christian under the teaching of Stuart Briscoe and the rest of the staff.

 My Love For Basketball!
 NeedEncouragement.com